 - Spices.
 The options are endless!
 Add in garlic powder, onion powder, a dash of red pepper flakes or even some everything but the bagel seasoning.

 - Toppings: Our favorites are diced tomatoes, hot sauce and parmesan cheese.
-Sliced avocado, salsa and cilantro also tastes amazing.
+Sliced avocado, salsa and fresh herbs like cilantro or chives also tastes amazing.

 Egg White Omelette

 - olive oil spray

 - 2 Tablespoons chopped onion (optional)